anitab-org/vms/README.md

 1. Install [docker-compose](http://docs.docker.com/compose/install/).
    Note: fig has been deprecated.
 Docker-compose replaces fig.
 1. Create a new directory on your local system.
-1. Enter `git clone git@github.com:systers/vms.git` to clone the Systers VMS repository.
+1. Enter `git clone git@github.com:anitab-org/vms.git` to clone the AnitaB.org
+   VMS repository.
 After the clone is done, change directory (cd) to the `vms` directory.
 1. Run `docker-compose build`.
 This pulls the Docker images required to run the